Byte-token Enhanced Language Models for Temporal Point Processes Analysis: Experiments

 \subsection{Results and Analysis}

-\textbf{Goodness-of-fit comparison:} We first examine the TLL of Language-TPP compared to baselines in~\cref{fig:nll}.
-The experimental results demonstrate the consistent superior performance of Language-TPP across four datasets.
-Language-TPP achieves the highest TLL in all cases, marked with stars as the best performer, with particularly notable improvements on the Taxi dataset where it reaches positive TLL values compared to baseline models.
-Even in scenarios with tighter competition, such as the Retweet dataset, Language-TPP maintains its edge with a TLL of $-3.51$ while other models show lower values.
-The consistent improvements across different domains suggest that the proposed model offers robust and generalizable capabilities in modeling TPPs, effectively capturing the underlying dynamics of various real-world temporal phenomena.

-\textbf{Performance on type-marked TPP:} In this experiment, we study the conventional TPP tasks on type-marked TPPs in terms of event time prediction and type prediction. \Cref{tab:main_results} presents the results for event prediction tasks, including time and type predictions.
-Language-TPP demonstrates superior or competitive performance on both RMSE and ACC metrics.
-For event time prediction, Language-TPP shows notable improvements on RMSE across most datasets, with particularly significant reductions in \textit{Retweet} ($18.1$ versus baseline ranges of $21.8$--$25.3$), \textit{Stackoverflow} ($1.12$ versus $1.37$--$1.38$), and \textit{Taobao} ($0.21$ versus $0.34$--$0.55$).
-For event type prediction, Language-TPP achieves the highest ACC on \textit{Retweet} ($59.7\%$), \textit{Stackoverflow} ($45.5\%$) and \textit{Taobao} ($59.7\%$), with a tight yet consistent improvements.
-While Language-TPP shows slightly lower ACC on the \textit{Taxi} dataset ($90.5\%$) compared to NHP's $91.5\%$, it maintains competitive performance.
-These results suggest that Language-TPP provides robust improvements in temporal prediction while maintaining or enhancing event type prediction capabilities across diverse real-world datasets.
+\textbf{Performance on type-marked TPP:} In this experiment, we study the conventional TPP tasks on type-marked TPPs in terms of event time prediction and type prediction. \cref{tab:main_results} presents the results for event prediction tasks, including time and type predictions. \BLTPP{}-0.5B demonstrates superior or competitive performance on both RMSE and ACC metrics, with notably low standard deviations across all datasets.

+For event time prediction, \BLTPP{}-0.5B shows substantial improvements on RMSE across most datasets.
+On \textit{Retweet}, \BLTPP{}-0.5B achieves $18.1$, significantly outperforming all baselines including the recent TPP-LLM ($21.3$) and AttNHP ($22.2$), as well as traditional methods (ranging from $21.7$ to $25.3$).
+Similar improvements are observed on \textit{Stackoverflow} ($1.12$ versus $1.17$--$1.38$) and \textit{Taobao} ($0.21$ versus $0.30$--$0.55$), where \BLTPP{}-0.5B substantially outperforms both the LLM-based baseline TPP-LLM and attention-based methods.
+On \textit{Taxi}, \BLTPP{}-0.5B achieves the best RMSE of $0.32$, outperforming TPP-LLM ($0.43$) and matching or exceeding traditional TPP methods.
+For event type prediction, \BLTPP{}-0.5B achieves the highest ACC on \textit{Stackoverflow} ($45.5\%$) and \textit{Taobao} ($59.7\%$), surpassing both TPP-LLM ($41.9\%$ and $43.57\%$ respectively) and AttNHP ($44.8\%$ and $46.3\%$ respectively).
+On \textit{Retweet}, \BLTPP{}-0.5B ($59.7\%$) shows competitive performance compared to IFTPP's best result ($60.3\%$) and AttNHP ($59.9\%$), while substantially outperforming TPP-LLM ($54.1\%$).
+On the \textit{Taxi} dataset, \BLTPP{}-0.5B ($90.5\%$) performs slightly below NHP's ($91.5\%$) but remains competitive with other baselines including AttNHP ($91.3\%$) and TPP-LLM ($91.2\%$).

+These results demonstrate that \BLTPP{}-0.5B provides robust improvements in temporal prediction while maintaining or enhancing event type prediction capabilities across diverse real-world datasets.
+Notably, \BLTPP{}-0.5B consistently outperforms TPP-LLM, another LLM-based approach, highlighting the effectiveness of our byte-token temporal encoding mechanism.
+We note that the consistently low standard deviations of \BLTPP{}-0.5B results are due to the low temperature (0.0) during inference.